Get,

 A few side effects related to the consumption of Matki include:

-• Bhadkaria et al. conducted a study in 2021 which showed that Matki, because of its potential to reduce blood pressure can result in side effects like light-headedness, cough, dizziness, etc.
+• Bhadkaria et al. conducted a study in 2021 that showed that Matki, because of its potential to reduce blood pressure can result in side effects like light-headedness, cough, dizziness, etc.

 • When consumed in excess, Matki can cause stomach discomforts like bloating, stomach pain and flatulence among others due to the presence of high content of fibre and proteins.4, 6, 7